-This text will explain some of the basic terms and institutes of protection of competition.
+This text will explain some basic terms and institutes of protection of competition.

-The Commission for the Protection of Competition (hereinafter: the Commission) is an independent body established in 2005 with the aim of monitoring the application of the Law and the state of competition in the market on the territory of the Republic of Serbia.
+The Commission for the Protection of Competition (from now on: the Commission) is an independent body established in 2005 to monitor the application of the Law and the state of competition in the market on the territory of the Republic of Serbia.

 The Law applies to a wide range of legal entities, all legal and natural persons involved in the trade of goods or services, regardless of their headquarters (domestic and foreign companies and entrepreneurs).
 It also applies to state authorities, territorial autonomy and local self-government bodies; other natural and legal persons and forms of association of participants in the market (trade unions, associations, sports organizations, holders of intellectual property rights); public companies and other market participants performing activities of general interest.